 But always leave hemming for the next day.
 Just let your dress hang overnight!

-RELATED: Click HERE to learn how to sew your first dress!
-(Coming So Soon!)
+RELATED: Click HERE to learn the “recipe” for sewing your first dress!

 Day 5 ~ Slide into Finish